Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Removing the date from the template may increase CTR from search and time on page.

 If the publish date isn’t built into the template, you can still mention the date to the headline and in the body text.
-We do this for research-based articles.
-If the article is called “2021 Blogger Survey” no one will wonder when it was published.
+We do this for research-based articles (like this one).
+If the article is called “2025 Blogging Trends” no one will wonder when it was published.

 This is a controversial recommendation, I know.
 In my defense, this blog is written to help you, the marketer, get better results from your website.
 This is about your ROI, not your readers’ preferences.
 And those do not always exactly align.
 If they did, there would be no pop ups on the internet.